|The yard as it appeared back in 2002.

 siding will allow the OPR to store American Steel loads and empties as well as other cars from the eastern end of the branch as needed.
 The current length

-was completed by 2009.
+of 560 feet was completed by 2009.
 Several additional car lengths could be added later if needed.

 |Railroad Direction West to East

 While the Molalla Branch may appear on maps to be a north-south railroad, it is officially referred to as an east-west direction railroad.
 Railroad directions on

 branchlines are typically based on the prevailing heading of the tracks in relationship to the connecting mainline.
 Facing towards Canby is considered facing

 west, while facing towards Molalla is considered facing east.

 |The (4th Ave) Canby Road Underpass is one of two underpasses on the Molalla Branch.
 It's a good place to watch trains go by and is located approximately

 |The Canby-Union Hall Road Crossing is the first major crossing east of the wye.
 Like most highway crossings on the Molalla Branch, it is protected by

 |The Canby-Mulino Overpass is the only road overpass on the Molalla Branch.
 The original trestle was from west to east 28 foot pile trestle, 40 foot wood

 truss bridge and 57 foot pile trestle.
 The wood truss bridge was likely replaced with the current steel section in the 1950s, along with the other steel sections